8th March 2018

 Whilst you may think the burning of resin bound mixers maybe the easiest and quickest way of cleaning out the resin, it is certainly not recommended.
 This is because when you decompose the polyurethane in the resin, it gives off toxic gasses such as carbon monoxide, carbon dioxide, nitrous oxides and hydrogen cyanide.
 Inhaling such particles can be very toxic and dangerous to yourself and to others.
 Don’t risk it.

-When cleaning the forced action mixer in between mixes, the trap door should be left open in order to make sure it doesn’t seize up.
+When cleaning the Baron forced action mixer in between mixes, the trap door should be left open in order to make sure it doesn’t seize up.
 Any excess resin bound aggregates can be simply removed with a sponge soaked in white spirit.
-The mixer is then easily wiped clean with a clean and dry cloth, ready for the next resin bound mixture to be added.
+The mixer is then easily wiped clean with a clean and dry cloth.
+It is now ready for the next resin bound mixture to be added.

-The full clean of your mixer at the end of the day should take place straight after the install, before the resin sets.
+The full clean of your mixer should take place straight after the install at the end of the day.
+This is before the resin sets.
 If there are any aggregates left over from your installation, empty a 25kg bag of dry gravel in to the mixer and add 1 litre of high boiling point solvent such as white spirit or even diesel.
 Let the spirit and gravel mix in the Baron mixer for around 10 minutes.
 When finished, simply empty the drum and dispose of the gravel responsibly as notifiable waste.
 It should not be poured on the ground.
 If there are any tough spots of resin stuck on the mixer, you can swill further spirit round it with a wire brush.
 Make sure you pay particular attention to the trapdoor, safety grille, chute and grille.
-It is imperative for the future operation of the mixer that the trapdoor is clear of resin bound material and that you open it several times to ensure it works.
+It is imperative for the future operation of the mixer that the trapdoor is clear of resin bound material.
+Ensure that you open it several times to ensure it works.
 It should be left open for drying.

 We are a Baron mixer dealership and have trade supplies of Baron mixers for sale.
 Find out more about resin forced action mixers.
-For more information please call the sales office on 01484 400 855 and speak to our friendly team who will be able to advise you on quotes and queries.
+For more information please call the sales office on 01484 400 855.
+Speak to our friendly team who will be able to advise you on quotes and queries.